blake-armstrong/Osmotic-Pressure-OpenMM/README.md

 Each example shows how to:
 - Set up the simulation parameters
 - Configure the geometry
-- Initialize the osmotic pressure reporter
+- Initialise the osmotic pressure reporter
 - Run the simulation